topleft/google-places-basics/readme.md

   $(document).on("click",'#add-location', function(e){
       e.preventDefault();

-      // if place has no gemetry, it is not what we expected (or need)
+      // if place has no geometry, it is not what we expected (or need)
       // so we break out with a return statement if (! place.geometry) {
         return;
       }

-      // if our place has a viewport property within gometry
+      // if place has a viewport property within gometry property
-      // property we use that to set our map view else if (place.geometry.viewport) {
+      // we use that to set our map view else if (place.geometry.viewport) {
         map.fitBounds(place.geometry.viewport);
       }

-      // if no viewort property we use location to set our map view
+      // if no viewort property, we use location to set our map view
       // and specify a zoom of 17
       else {
         map.setCenter(place.geometry.location);